How to lose weight is one of the most pressing health questions for many people.

 - Sedentary: 1,800 to 2,000

 Age 51+ years

 If you want to lose weight, you would have to consume less than the amounts listed above.
 The less you consume, the faster you lose.
 However, it is important to follow a healthy, well-balanced diet so that you do not become ill, or lose lean tissue (muscle).
 Ideally, you should check with a dietitian, nutritionist or your doctor.

 In some regimes, dieters consume 1,200 calories per day if they are female and 1,500 if they are male.
 However, do not try to do this yourself without the supervision of a trained expert.

-You need to make sure your carbohydrate, protein and fat ratio is right for good health.
-Recommendations vary, from 20-60% carbohydrate intake for losing weight.
+You need to make sure your carbohydrate, protein, and fat ratio is right for good health.
+Recommendations for carbohydrate intake vary, from 20 to 60 percent for losing weight.

 When dieters have reached their target body weight, they should gradually increase their daily intake until they reach their "weight maintenance" figure.